-Narluga Arts is a grants management and consulting firm working with socially-engaged artists and organizations.
+Narluga Arts is a grants management and consulting firm working with socially engaged artists and organizations.
 We specialize in hybridized, collaborative projects, supporting an extraordinary cohort of multidisciplinary artists who believe art has the power to change the world.

-Jason Ditzian
+Jason Ditzian (he/him)

 Executive Director